The snip – a complete guide to getting a vasectomy

 6. For how long will I be in pain after getting the snip?

 Most men experience pain and swelling and bruising of the scrotum for a couple of days post surgery.
 It is also common to have blood in your first few ejaculations but this is nothing to worry about.
-We would recommend organising someone to drive you home from the hospital post surgery to avoid any unnecessary strain or discomfort.
 Urinating may feel slightly uncomfortable at the beginning but should ease off fairly quickly.
+In rare cases (1-2%), men may suffer from chronic testicular pain that continues for longer than 3 months after the vasectomy.

 Stitches are not normally used.
 You may have some small sutures used to close the skin, but these are normally dissolvable.
 They may take 2-4 weeks to dissolve.

 About twelve weeks after the vasectomy procedure, your doctor will ask you to produce a sample of semen.
 This will then be tested for sperm.
-Once it has been confirmed that your sample is sperm free, then the vasectomy is classed as being successful.
-If the sample isn’t sperm free, the doctor may require you to provide another sample after this.
-It is very important to keep using alternative forms of contraception until the vasectomy is classed as successful.
+Once it has been confirmed that your sample is has infertile sperm or non at all, then the vasectomy is classed as being successful.

 9. How long after a vasectomy am I sterile?